RaleighZ/statnlp_fundamental_reading/Notes/4. CNN for nlp/GNN/GNN.md

 ***Heterogeneous graphs***:  There are several kinds of nodes and each type of nodes is converted into a one-hot feature, for example, "Tu et al. Multi-hop Reading Comprehension across Multiple Documents by
 Reasoning over Heterogeneous Graphs, ACL 2019"

-***Graphs with edge information***: Two ways to handle this graph: further splitting and relational-GCN, which uses different type of edges.
+***Graphs with edge information***: Two ways to handle this graph: further splitting and relational-GCN, which uses different type of edges [3].

 ![relational-GCN](figs/relational-GCN.png)

 ## Propogation Steps

+This Figure is copied from [2].

 ![gnn-progation](figs/gnn-progation.png)